 \subsubsection{Tools \& Curricula}

-Studies that approach ML education from a data-driven perspective introduced new tools to support learners in building models and presented curricular interventions.
+Studies that approached ML education from a data-driven perspective introduced tools to support learners in building models and presented curricular interventions.

 Twenty six studies introduced new tools that enable learners to build and create models.
-These go from extensions of Scratch to support face, body, and hand recognition and the possibility of including Teachable Machine models \cite{jordan_poseblocks_2021, rodriguez-garcia_evaluation_2021} to novel tools for using natural language processing in social studies classrooms \cite{hjorth_naturallanguageprocesing4all_2021, jiang_empirical_2022}, to gesture classification tools.
-One tool involves a physical tangible artifact that can be used by children to create datasets using drawings, train models and test them \cite{kaspersen_machine_2021}.
+These included extensions of Scratch to support face, body, and hand recognition and the possibility of including Teachable Machine models \cite{jordan_poseblocks_2021, rodriguez-garcia_evaluation_2021}, novel tools for using natural language processing in social studies classrooms \cite{hjorth_naturallanguageprocesing4all_2021, jiang_empirical_2022}, and gesture classification tools.
+One tool involved a physical tangible artifact that could be used by children to create datasets using drawings, train models and test them \cite{kaspersen_machine_2021}.
 Hjorth \cite{hjorth_naturallanguageprocesing4all_2021} presented Text Tagging, an application for learners to use NLP techniques on social media posts in their social studies classes.
-Gesture classification tools include Gest \cite{hitron_introducing_2018}, PlushPal \cite{tseng_plushpal_2021} and AlpacaML \cite{zimmermann-niefield_youth_2019} which all support learners in building and testing ML models that use accelerometer sensor data.
-Despite their similarities, each of these tools supports different kinds of engagement with gesture classification from engaging young children in telling stories about their plushies \cite{tseng_plushpal_2021} to teenagers in creating sports related projects \cite{zimmermann-niefield_youth_2019}.
+Gesture classification tools included Gest \cite{hitron_introducing_2018}, PlushPal \cite{tseng_plushpal_2021} and AlpacaML \cite{zimmermann-niefield_youth_2019} which all supported learners in building and testing ML models that use accelerometer sensor data.
+Despite their similarities, each of these tools supports different kinds of engagement with gesture classification from supporting young children in telling stories about their plushies \cite{tseng_plushpal_2021} to teenagers in creating sports related projects \cite{zimmermann-niefield_youth_2019}.
 More advanced tools, such as StoryQ \cite{jiang_empirical_2022}, also support learners to visualize and explore patterns in data.
-Unplugged tools included a card game about data for ML models with cards that determine the context of data, data inputs, and prompts about how data is collected and its ethics \cite{bilstrup_staging_2020}.
+Unplugged tools included a card game about data for ML models, with cards that determined the context of data, data inputs, and prompts about how data is collected and its ethics \cite{bilstrup_staging_2020}.